Primary

 Stagger your stance with your inside leg back.
 Overhand grip, pulling toward your hip, not your chest.
 The barbell end is thicker than a handle—your grip works hard.
 Let your shoulder protract at the bottom for a full lat stretch.

-Want Meadows Row in your program?
+See where Meadows Row fits in your weekly plan

 Set up a landmine with barbell.